americallison/americallison/README.md

 - 👋 Hi, I’m @americallison
-- 👀 I’m interested in coding and knowledge sharng
+- 👀 I’m interested in coding and knowledge sharing
 - 🌱 I’m currently learning Python, HTML, CSS and Javascript
-- 💞️ I’m looking to collaborate on a fitness project
+- 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me?
 Email: americ474@gmail.com, WhatsApp: +231880832727

 <!---